r-simmer/simmer/README.md

 In the above trajectory the ```duration``` is drawn from a normal distribution with a given mean.
 The ```successor``` of event 2 is either ```NA``` (end of trajectory) or event 3.

 When the trajectory is know, a simulator object can be build.
-In the below example, a simulator is instantiated and three types of resources are added (each with a capacity of 1).
+In the below example, a simulator is instantiated and three types of resources are added.
+The*nurse* and *administration* with a capacity of 1 and the *doctor* resource with a capacity of 2.

 ```r